carpentries-incubator/workflows-nextflow/_episodes/04-processes.md

 - "A Nextflow process is an independent task/step in a workflow"
 - "Processes contain up to five definition blocks including, directives, inputs, outputs, when clause and finally a script block."
 - "The script block contains the commands you would like to run."
-- "To pass a parameter add --<param_name> on the command line."
 - "Inputs and Outputs to a process are defined using the input and output blocks."
 - "The execution of a process can be controlled using conditional statements."
 - "Files produced within a process can be saved to a directory using the `publishDir` directive."